RavensbourneWebMedia/creativecollaboration/sessions/07/README.md

 # Create criteria’s to critique each others work

-# valuate each others design accordingly to those criteria's
+# Evaluate each others design accordingly to those criteria's

 # Homework